 The Master of Software Engineering program prepares computer professionals to develop software products and services for industry and government through software analysis, design and architecture; system verification; data storage and retrieval; and managing globally-distributed development.
+This program is STEM designated.
+A STEM designated degree from Penn State Great Valley allows 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

-During your course of study, you’ll be involved in
+During your course of study, you’ll be involved in:

 - Elicitation of requirements